Baltic Life Science Venture Builder

 Research on Life Science Startup Ecosystem in Latvia

-First part of the research is focused on the Latvian Life Science ecosystem.
+Our initial research phase is dedicated to the Latvian Life Science ecosystem.

-We, EXPANSE Capital Venture Builder with the support of Digital Health Cluster, are conducting a survey among the founders of innovative companies, representatives of innovation support infrastructure, service companies, development and startup support institutions, and venture investors to get an idea of Latvia’s innovation ecosystem.
+This research is conducted by EXPANSE Capital Venture Builder with the valuable support of the Digital Health Cluster.
+This survey targets founders of innovative companies, representatives from innovation support infrastructure, service providers, development and startup support institutions, as well as venture investors.

 RESEARCH METHODOLOGY:

-The research is based on the following methodology and preliminary analysis of innovative companies in Latvia and global trends in the Life Science market
+Our research methodology is rooted in a comprehensive analysis of innovative companies within Latvia and a study of global trends in the Life Science market.

-To look at the modern healthcare innovation system from different perspectives, we have decided to group all the technologies in 11 sections:
+To provide a multifaceted view of the modern healthcare innovation ecosystem, we have categorized technologies into 11 sections:

 Technologies and solutions grouped by users: